valancej/documentation/_pro/builds-and-configuration/services.md

 ## Build Flags

-There are several Docker build flags, such as `-w`, that are not executable on Codeship becaude we do not provide the ability for Docker build instructions (other than via Docker in Docker.)
+There are several Docker build flags, such as `-w`, that are not executable on Codeship because we do not provide the ability for Docker build instructions (other than via Docker in Docker).

 These flags should instead be implemented as directives in your Services file, as available.
 For instance, the `-w` instruction can be replaced with the `working_dir` directive applied to any of your services.
 Most Compose directives not specifically excluded below should function as expected.